Sphinx Development Environment¶

 Adding a New File¶

-To add a new file to your documentation, in Atom, go to
+To add a new file to your documentation, create a file in the

-docs/source folder (or a subfolder thereof) with the
+docs/source directory (or a subdirectory thereof) with the

 A good filename should be all lowercase, with underscores where necessary.
 For